x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 6. To download the November 2012 Outlook update for Outlook 2010, see [Update for Microsoft Outlook 2010 (KB2687623) 32-Bit Edition](https://www.microsoft.com/download/details.aspx?id=35702).

 7. Outlook 2016 for Mac (and higher versions) are supported for cross-premises public folders.
-If clients in your organization use Outlook 2016 for Mac, make sure they have installed the April 2016 or higher update installed.
+If clients in your organization use Outlook 2016 for Mac, make sure they have the April 2016 or higher update installed.
 For more information, see [Accessing public folders with Outlook 2016 for Mac](../../ExchangeOnline/collaboration-exo/public-folders/access-public-folders-with-outlook-2016-for-mac.md).

 ## Step 1: Download the scripts